kw7oe/mini-db/README.md

 - [ ] Implement recovery mechanism for our database.
   - [ ] Implement WAL.
   - [ ] Implement ARIES.
 - [ ] Update our query parser to integrate with our new query executor.
-  - This will allow us to easily test things by using SQL statement instead of manually writing our query plan.
+This will allow us to easily test things by using SQL statement instead of manually writing our query plan.
+  - [ ] Implement insert executor.
+  - [ ] Parse query into query plan.
+  - [ ] Replace the query engine with the new onw in `main.rs`.

 _(subject to changes as we progress)_